SAP/sap-btp-service-operator/README.md

 ## Working with Multiple Subaccounts

-By default, a Kubernetes cluster is related to one subaccount (see step 4 of the [Setup](#setup) section.), and any service instance which is applied in any namespace will be created in that subaccount.
+By default, a Kubernetes cluster is associated with a single subaccount (as described in step 4 of the [Setup](#setup) section).

-You can configure the SAP BTP service operator to work with more than one subaccount in the same Kubernetes cluster.
-Either by configuring different namespaces to be connected to different subaccounts, or, in to define for each service instance, in which subaccount it will be created.

-You have several options at your disposal to define working with multiple subaccounts in a cluster by configuring dedicated secrets in the Centrally Managed Namespace.
+Consequently, any service instance created within any namespace will be provisioned in that subaccount.

+However, the SAP BTP service operator also supports multi-subaccount configurations in a single cluster.
+This is achieved through:

+- Namespace-based mapping: Connect different namespaces to separate subaccounts.
+This approach leverages dedicated credentials configured for each namespace.

+- Explicit instance-level mapping: Define the specific subaccount for each service instance, regardless of the namespace context.

+  Both can be achieved through dedicated secrets managed in the centrally-managed namespace.
+Choosing the most suitable approach depends on your specific needs and application architecture.

 **Note:**
 The system's centrally-managed namespace is set by the value in `.Values.manager.management_namespace`.
 You can provide this value during installation (refer to step 4 in the [Setup](#setup) section).
 If you don't specify this value, the system will use the installation namespace as the default.

-### Default Subaccount For Namespace
+### Default Subaccount For a Namespace

 To associate namespace to a specific subaccount you maintain the access credentials to the subaccount in a secret which is dedicated to a specific namespace.
 Define a secret named: `<namespace-name>-sap-btp-service-operator` in the Centrally Managed Namespace.